 Keep in mind that some factors can indirectly change your cost-plus strategy.
 We already mentioned one – gas price.
 That will increase the price of transport services you’re using which will directly influence the price of your product.
 That’s why many e-commerce businesses separate shipping prices when they sell a product on their website.

-Value-based pricing is only possible if you combine internal and external data before you use this method.
+Value-based pricing is only possible if you combine internal and external data before you use it for price testing.
 This strategy requires analyzing the needs, mindset, and purchasing power of your clients.

 Value-based pricing is not possible without clear feedback from our customers.
 Social media is a good place to start researching how much customers value your products.
 After that, customer reviews and customer surveys are your best bet to gather relevant info.
 The feedback you receive will tell you if some products are too expensive or if they bring so much value to your customers that you can raise the prices without any repercussions.

-Follow the statistics you get on Shopify or any other ecommerce platform you are using.
-Track how many sales you have made from the moment you changed the prices.
-Check if your changes decreased on increased the number of average sales you were previously making.
+Follow the statistics you get on Shopify or any other e-commerce platform you are using.
+To ensure that price testing works you should track how many sales you have made from the moment you changed the prices.
+Check if your changes decreased or increased the number of average sales you were previously making.

 It is important to do that every single day.
 As we said, start with only one group of products.
 If the buyers react in a way that negatively affects your bottom line, that means you might need to try another strategy.

 Common mistakes business owners make when doing product price testing